jjguanzon2004/ProjectThreeFestival/README.md

 ## Acknowledgments

-This project uses images from the following sources:
+Special thanks to the following open source websites and the Kearny Street Workshop for the images:

 _Pexels_
 * https://www.pexels.com/photo/people-sitting-on-the-grass-6376520/